playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaCsrf.md

 @[get-token](code/javaguide/forms/JavaCsrf.java)

+> **Note**: If the CSRF filter is installed, Play will try to avoid generating the token as long as the cookie being used is HttpOnly (meaning it cannot be accessed from JavaScript).
+When sending a response with a strict body, Play skips adding the token to the response unless `CSRF.getToken` has already been called.
+This results in a significant performance improvement for responses that don't need a CSRF token.
+If the cookie is not configured to be HttpOnly, Play will assume you wish to access it from JavaScript and generate it regardless.

 > **Note**: if you are accessing the template from a `CompletionStage` and get an `There is no HTTP Context` error, then you will need to add  [`HttpExecutionContext.current()`](api/java/play/libs/concurrent/HttpExecutionContext.html) -- see [[JavaAsync]] for details.

 To help in adding CSRF tokens to forms, Play provides some template helpers.
 The first one adds it to the query string of the action URL: